muratk5n/thirdwave/en/README.md

 Certain MSM narrative is "if interest rates fall, spending increases, because people borrow to spend".
-That is not the primary driver of prices.
-The major transmission mechanism (though byzantian and crude) is through *businesses* borrowing and expanding less, wages and spending decrease, causing a decrease in prices.
+That is not the primary driver of price levels.
+The major transmission mechanism (though crude) is through *businesses* borrowing and expanding less, wages and spending decrease, causing a decrease in prices.

 ---